liatrio/libotrio-1.0/readme.md

 npm install
 ```

-Use the `--production` flag to skip the installation of devDependencies from Botkit.
+Use the `--production` flag to skip the installation of devDependencies.
 Useful if you just wish to run the example bot.
 ```bash
 npm install --production
 ```